ethanpobrien/ketch-take-home/README.md

 ## Requirements to run
 Docker compose is needed to run the containers for this web service.
 The easiest way I've found to install docker compose is through [installing Docker desktop](https://docs.docker.com/compose/install/).

 To spin up the containers, `docker compose up`, and then using `CTRL+C` to quit and `docker compose down` and `docker volume prune` will bring down the containers and delete the associated volumes.
+So generally my routine has been to run `docker compose up`, curl the endpoints, and then use `docker compose down && docker volume prune`.

 *Caveat*: I would take a quick look at your docker volumes just so that you don't unintentionally prune a volume not associated with this exercise.